Shujin05/topo-take-home-assignment/README.md

 ---
 ## Challenges
-- Since Recharts doesn't have a built-in boxplot component, I had to create a custom boxplot using stacked bars and custom SVG elements such as HorizonBar and DotBar.
+- I faced difficulties plotting the boxplot.
+Since Recharts doesn't have a built-in boxplot component, I tried to create a custom boxplot using stacked bars and custom SVG elements such as HorizonBar and DotBar.
+However, I ran into sizing issues, and the whole plot couldn't fit into the designated space.
+Thus, I decided to use ApexChart's boxplot instead.
 - The data fetched from the backend was often not in a usable format to create the plots, especially when the aggregation type was sum or average, or when the plot was a boxplot.
 To resolve this, I had to preprocess the data.
 - I encountered difficulties loading the chart presets, as it required transferring chart data from one page to another.
 To overcome this, I used react's URLSearchParams to pass the chart params and generate the same chart.